AboutContactTermsPrivacy PolicyRefund Policy

 When glass skin starts looking believable

 For most people, believable glass skin comes more from repetition than from intensity.
-A few steady weeks of lower irritation, better moisture balance, and less random product switching usually help more than chasing overnight change.
-The timeline depends on dryness, sensitivity, breakouts, and how damaged the barrier already feels, but the direction is usually the same: stable skin first, stronger reflection second.
+A few steady weeks of lower irritation, better moisture balance, and less random product switching help more than chasing overnight change.
+The timeline depends on dryness, sensitivity, breakouts, and how damaged the barrier already feels, but the direction stays the same: stable skin first, stronger reflection second.

 The goal is worth keeping realistic.
 The best version of glass skin is not a perfect mirrored finish.
 It is skin that looks clearer, calmer, and more evenly hydrated under normal light.